AequilibraE/aequilibrae/docs/source/usageexamples.rst

     )

     # add a line to save turning volumes to the specified table
-    assigclass.save_turning_volumes("table_name", turns_df)
+    # the saving option also returns the dataframe containing turning volumes
+    turning_volumes = assigclass.save_turning_volumes("my_turn_results", turn_abc)

+    # to retrieve the turning volumes without saving to a table you can use this line instead
+    turning_volumes = assigclass.turning_volumes(turn_abc)

-To save turning volumes for an existing set of assignemnt results, we need to retrieve some information from the results table.
+To save turning volumes for an existing set of assignment results, we need:
+- the aequilibrae project
+- a dataframe containing the a, b, and c nodes of the desired turns
+- a dictionary with the desired traffic classes as keys and the corresponding AequilibraeMatrix.

 ::